-The Patrol Division is commanded by three shift Commanders whose primary responsibility is to provide general management, direction and control for the Patrol Division.
-The Patrol Division consists of Uniformed Patrol and Special Operations, which includes Traffic and the Law Enforcement Committee for liaison to the Dispatch Center.
+The Patrol Division is commanded by a Commander, whose primary responsibility is to provide general management, direction and control for the Patrol Division.
+The Patrol Division consists of Uniformed Patrol and Special Operations, which includes Traffic, the Dispatch Center and Police Aides/Assistants.